 Private Health Funds try to improve their profitability by reducing the amount they payout in claims and increasing their premiums.
 Many of them do this by signing providers up to schemes with names such as “Member’s First”, “Member’s Choice”, “Members Plus”.
 They market these heavily.
 The carrot for providers is that the health fund then advertises the provider as a preferred option for the health fund members, driving new patients to their practice.
 The positive for the client is that the fee will often be lower and the rebate higher.

-So the downside for the Physio is they are charging less for their service.
-BUPA is one of the largest Health Insurers and they have one of these schemes.
+So the downside for the Physio is they are being forced by an insurer to charge less for their service.
+One of the largest Health Insurers is a multinational corporation and they have one of these schemes.
 They won’t tell us what the maximum fee is or what the rebate is unless we sign a contract with them and that takes up to 2 years to process.
 Going by advertised fees for a nearby clinic who is signed up, it looks like it’s at least 25% less than the market rate.
 Existing schemes that we do have numbers for have not increased the fee for 5 years.

 The maths of this is pretty simple for an owner.
 If you are making 10% profit seeing a patient every 30 minutes, and then drop your fees 25%, you can only stay afloat by seeing more patients, and the only way you can do this is by cutting appointment times to 20, or even 15 minutes.